robinsmith-source/sdi/docs/chapters/server-initialization.md

 }
 ```

 Ensure your server is associated with this firewall.
+Otherwise you can also use ssh port forwarding like described [here](./using-ssh.md#4-ssh-port-forwarding).
 :::

 ## 4. Cloud-Init: User Management and Templating